Skip to main content

 - kube-system

-Unified Management of Infrastructure Network Policies
+Unified Infrastructure Network Policy Management

 apiVersion: cilium.io/v2